Sumitdhiman/InternetArchive/README.md

     * Click "Select Folder".

 5.  **Extension Ready:**
-    * The "Open in Archive.ph" extension should now appear in your list of extensions and its icon should be visible in the Chrome toolbar.
+    * The "Open in archive.today" extension should now appear in your list of extensions and its icon should be visible in the Chrome toolbar.

-## How to Use
+## 🛠️ How to Use

 1. Navigate to any webpage you wish to archive (e.g., `https://example.com/article?ref=news`).
-2. Click the "Open in Archive.ph" extension icon in your Chrome toolbar.
+2. Click the "Open in archive.today" extension icon in your Chrome toolbar.
 3. A popup will appear, showing:
     * **Original URL:** The full URL of the current page.
     * **Cleaned URL for Archive:** The URL with query parameters and fragments removed (e.g., `https://example.com/article`).
-4. Click the **"Open in Archive"** button in the popup.
+4. Click the **"Open in archive.today"** button in the popup.
-5. A new tab will open with the archive.ph version of the cleaned URL.
+5. A new tab will open with the archive.today version of the cleaned URL.
 6. Optionally, you can click the "Buy Me a Coffee" button to support the developer.

-## File Structure
+## 📁 File Structure

-The extension directory (`archive_extension/`) should have the following structure:
+The extension directory should have the following structure:

-archiveph_extension/
+InternetArchie/
 ├── manifest.json         # Defines the extension's properties, permissions, and files.
 ├── popup.html            # The HTML structure for the extension's popup.
+├── scripts
 ├── popup.js              # The JavaScript logic for the popup.
 ├── background.js         # The service worker for background tasks (e.g., onInstalled).
 └── images/